DBAIWangGroup/nns_benchmark/data/transformer/README.md

 ## Compile

-go to Converter/src and run
+go to src and run

 ```
-make
+sh ./build.sh
 ```

 to get the executable file.